-This chapter describes emissions related to the capture, transport and storage of CO2 from natural gas produced at the gas-condensate field Sleipner Vest and the gas field Snøhvit.
+This chapter describes emissions related to the capture, transport and storage of CO_2 from natural gas produced at the gas-condensate field Sleipner Vest, including gas from the Gudrun field and the gas field Snøhvit.

 Emissions occur primarily from venting of captured CO_2 when the injection facilities are not operating.
 Smaller emissions occur from a number of minor sources such as leakage from compressors.
 No emissions are reported from pipeline transport or from the CO_2 reservoirs.